 - Please __________ (raise their head, get an icepack, push on the owie with a towel, etc.)

 Skill #2: Finding a First Aid Kit

 All children in your home should know where to find a first aid kit.
-If local adults come to help before an ambulance arrives, your child can show them where to find live-saving supplies.
+If local adults come to help before an ambulance arrives, your child can show them where to find life-saving supplies.

 As your children grow, you can teach them what the various supplies are for (maybe by “playing doctor”) and how to use them.

 Severe bleeding can quickly become life-threatening, and even young children can find a clean cloth and apply pressure (push on the owie with the towel).
 Make sure they know NOT to remove the towel, but that they can add another on top of it if needed.

 If someone if your family has a severe allergy, everyone (including children) should know where to find and how to use an epi-pen.
 Does anyone have diabetes or epilepsy, etc.?
 What do your children need to know in order to help those family members?

 I saved this one for last as very young children may be able to understand the concept behind hands-only CPR, but not be big enough or strong enough to perform it.

 But even young kids may be able to do more than we think they can with adrenaline running through their bodies.
 An older child (7+ years old) can likely perform hands-only CPR.

 The American Heart Association says that only 32% of out-of-hospital cardiac arrest victims are getting CPR from a bystander!
 We as a society need to increase that number.
 One way is to make certain our children know how to perform this life-saving skill.